Current Unpublished Papers

 Public Debt and the Birth of the Democratic State: France and Great Britain, 1688-1789, Cambridge University Press, Political Economy of Institutions and Decisions series, 224 p., 2003.

-How Large Are the Political Costs of Fiscal Austerity? (with Eric Arias)
+How Large Are the Political Costs of Fiscal Austerity?
+Journal of Politics, 2019 (with Eric Arias)

 “What We Can Learn From the Early History of Sovereign Debt” Explorations in Economic History, 2016

 “Representation and Consent: Why They Arose in Europe and Not Elsewhere” Annual Review of Political Science, 2016

 “Was Weber Right?
 The Role of Urban Autonomy in Europe’s Rise” American Political Science Review, 2014.

 “Technology and the Era of the Mass Army” (with Massimiliano Onorato and Ken Scheve) Journal of Economic History, 2014

 “What Democracy Does (and Doesn’t Do) for Basic Services: School Fees, School Inputs, and African Elections” (With Robin Harding) Journal of Politics, 2014.